DIY Vinegar Bed Bug Killer

 - Used green tea bags

-Now that you know how to use white and apple cider vinegar for bed bugs you can give it a try.
+Now that you know how to use white and apple cider vinegar, you can give it a try.
 Just remember that heavy infestations will need a professional.
 This solution works best for infestations caught early.

 © 2014 Melody Trent